modular/modular/KGEN/docs/public/programming-manual.md

     return best_idx
 ```

-Autotuning is an inherently exponential technique that benefits from internal
+Autotuning has an exponential runtime.
+It benefits from internal implementation
-implementation details of the Mojo compiler stack (particularly MLIR,
+details of the Mojo compiler stack (particularly MLIR, integrated caching, and
-integrated caching, and distribution of compilation).
-This is also a power-user
+distribution of compilation).
+This is a power-user feature and needs continued
-feature and needs continued development and iteration over time.
+development and iteration over time.

 ## Argument Passing Control and Memory Ownership